Carambar & Co: History

 This allowed all production to be moved to France—beforehand under Mondelēz, production had been exported throughout Europe, including in the Czech Republic, Poland and Spain.
 Since 2018, all Carambar & Co products have been manufactured in France.

 In late August 2018, the company announced its acquisition of Lutti, subject to approval from competition authorities.
 The acquisition of Lutti, the third-largest confectionery company in France, by Carambar, the second-largest, was finalized in October 2018.

+In October 2025, Ferrero SpA bought Carambar and Co from Eurazeo for €240 million.